sushilsridhar/cs-fundamentals/ds/LINKEDLIST.md

 # When to choose Linkedlist

 > if you do not want O(1) random access time of array
-> if you want to use RAM memory efficiently, which is a scare resource for you
+> if you want to use RAM memory efficiently, which is a scare resource for you.

 # Time complexity